ros-controls/roadmap/design_drafts/controller_components.md

 ROS2 Eloquent introduced the concept of components.
 A component represents a node which can be conveniently loaded into a generic components container and so being executed without the node to compile the node in its own executable.
 Throughout the rest of this document, the word `node` is equivalent to `component`.
+The component container (a.k.a `ComponentManager`) provides functionalities such as services and command line interfaces to dynamically load and unload components.
-The component container (a.k.a `ComponentManager`) takes ownership over the loaded components and can thus control their life cycle, in which components can be dynamically loaded and unloaded.
+It takes ownership over the loaded components and can thus control their execution.

 That should be enough background for the scope of this document.
 For more details see https://index.ros.org/doc/ros2/Tutorials/Composition/